coderefinery/git-intro/content/level.md

 - Typically start with just the `main` branch.
 - Use branches for unfinished/untested ideas.
 - Use branches when you are not sure about a change.
+- Use tags to mark important milestones.

-### Projects with few persons, you accept things breaking sometimes
+### Projects with few persons: you accept things breaking sometimes

 - It might be reasonable to commit to the `main` branch and feature branches.

-### Projects with few persons, changes are reviewed by others
+### Projects with few persons: changes are reviewed by others

 - The `main` branch is write-protected.
 - You create new feature branches for changes.